best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 ### `.pre-commit-config.yaml`

 A pre-commit hook configuration file.
-See the `pre-commit` package [documentation][pre-commit] for further details.
+See the [contributor guide][docs-pre-commit-hooks] for further details.
 {% if cookiecutter.create_secrets_file == "Yes" %}
 ### `.secrets`